turingschool/front-end-curriculum/projects/overlook.md

 The UI will prompt to either search for a current customer or create a new customer.
 If I create a new customer,
 I will have to submit the customer's name and this customer will automatically be selected.
-I will know that a customer has been selected, because the customer name will be displayed at the top of the page.
+I will know that a customer has been selected because the customer name will be displayed at the top of the page.
 ```

 ```